-When it comes to carrot cake energy balls, these are hands down the best!
-Not only are they no-bake, vegan and gluten-free, but they are made with 5 simple base ingredients plus spices and optional add ins!
+These carrot balls are also vegan and gluten-free.
+They are made with 5 simple base ingredients plus spices and optional add ins!

 This post was originally published on February 4, 2021.

 Make ahead anything is a life saver.
 Having nutritious snacks prepped and ready to go is key for whenever the inevitable "I'm hungry" starts up.
-These energy balls are a delicious snack you can feel good about serving all throughout the day.
+These carrot cake bites are a delicious snack you can feel good about serving all throughout the day.

 So save your sanity and keep things simple by preparing a batch of these no bake balls to have on hand for the week, it just takes a few minutes and a few simple steps!

 Who knew just healthy, simple, whole foods could taste so good?
-Here's the breakdown of what you'll need to make healthy carrot balls:
+Here's the breakdown of what you'll need to make healthy no bake carrot balls:

 - Oat flour